More about Bobinsana (Calliandra angustifolia)

 Bobinsana is a highly revered Master Plant Teacher with a wide range of therapeutic advantages.
 It is a great aid for shamanic practices, meditation, and dreaming.
 Additionally, it has historically been used to treat inflammation, arthritis, and discomfort.

 The focus of Bobinsana’s lessons is on healing the heart from interpersonal harm in the past.
 It does this by gently healing trauma, deep grief, sadness, and loss brought on by trauma.

 By reducing tension, stress, and anxiety brought on by unfavourable intrusive thoughts and accumulated concerns due to work pressure, Bobinsana can help.
 Indians in the Amazon also employ bobinsana as an auxiliary element in many ayahuasca preparations.
 In order to communicate with the spirit realm, Indian shamans brew ayahuasca, a mixture of plants with a high concentration of phytochemicals.
-A hallucinogenic plant extract is produced by a sequence of interactions involving compounds from several plants.
-Although bobinsana isn’t a hallucinogen in and of itself, it is regarded as a “plant teacher” and is occasionally added to ayahuasca recipes to aid shamans in their spiritual connection to and learning from the plants.

 Some more of its traditional uses include: